pshirole/pranavshirole.github.io/_posts/Classifying_Pet_Breeds.md

+---
+layout: post
+title: Predicting text for a Harry Potter book
+tags: [computer vision, pytorch, fastai, classification]
+---

-## Classifying Pet Breeds using fastai
+## Classifying Pet Breeds
 In this blog post, we'll try to figure out what breed of pet is shown in each image of a dataset.
 The dataset we'll be using is the Oxford-IIIT Pet dataset.
 It's a 37 category pet dataset with roughly 200 images for each class.
 The images have a large variations in scale, pose and lighting.
 The dataset can be [downloaded here](https://www.robots.ox.ac.uk/~vgg/data/pets/).